 Weight loss: If your child is otherwise healthy and eating normally but losing weight, it could be a sign of juvenile diabetes.
 Weight loss happens when the body’s cells can’t pull the glucose they need for fuel out of the bloodstream, so they start to breaking down body fat, muscles, and other tissues for energy instead.

-Bad breath: When a child’s body starts breaking down its own fat stores or muscle tissue for fuel, it creates chemicals called ketones that sometimes cause breath to have a stale smell.
+Bad breath: When a child’s body starts breaking down its own fat stores for fuel, it creates chemicals called ketones that sometimes cause breath to have a stale smell.
 It’s the same bad breath that happens to some people who go on extremely low-carb diets.

 Fatigue: Juvenile diabetes can make kids feel tired and weak because their brains, muscles, and other body systems aren’t getting enough energy to work properly.
 Dehydration from frequent urination causes fatigue, too.
 Sometimes, listlessness and weakness is a sign of a serious complication called ketoacidosis.
 Ketoacidosis in kids can be deadly and requires prompt treatment.

 Belly pain, vomiting, fainting and confusion: Ketoacidosis can also cause severe stomach aches and vomiting, and may cause children to act confused or even lose consciousness.

 Tests for Juvenile Diabetes

 The first step in getting a diabetes diagnosis is a blood test to look for elevated glucose levels.
 If your child is diagnosed with high blood sugar, then the doctor will want to perform additional tests to identify the specific type of diabetes.
 Correct diagnosis is very important since treatment is different for each type.
 Your child may need one or more of the below: